minh2134/memecoin-extraordinaire/server/DOCS.md

 ## /trade/swap

 This API expects a {POST} request from the client.

-### POST
 The POST request should contain a JSON in its body with the following schema:
 ```
 {
     "SourceCurr":   "BTC",          /* string, one of the supported currencies */
     "TargetCurr":   "PEPE",         /* string, one of the supported currencies */
     "SourceAmount": "14.99",        /* string or float, amount willing to trade */
     "Rate":         "0.588",        /* string or float, the trading rate, sourcecurr/targetcurr */
+    "Slippage":     "0.05"          /* string or float, the slippage, expressed in numbers, not percentage unit */
     "SourceAddress":"0xDEADBEEF",   /* string, source address of the client */
 }
 ```